andreterceiro/dio-mobile-meu-tudo--flexibility-and-responsivity-in-react-native/README.md

 And if you have 2 boxes with height of 100 and 1 blue box with flex: 1 configuration:

 ![3 boxes](images/3-boxes.png)

+# Final comments

+As final comments of the teacher, he said:

+- That with flexbox you can have responsivity in your app without making calcs related to area, pixels etc;